 Inactive records may not be the first place companies look for cost savings, but the right records strategy can deliver a significant impact on the bottom line.

-Ten years ago, an international energy company went through a period of rapid growth, acquiring assets and records from over ten other companies.
+Ten years earlier, an international energy company went through a period of rapid growth, acquiring assets and records from over ten other companies.
 With several different records collections coming together, the situation would normally require the execution of a strategic plan to integrate all the newly acquired records.
 However, the company did not prioritize dealing with the inactive records collections and shipped over 35,000 boxes of inactive files to a storage provider with the intention of “dealing with the information at a later date”.
 The company never took a complete inventory of the boxes and 10,000 boxes were not even opened before being sent to storage.

-In 2015, the company was looking to cut expenses and the high price of inactive records storage came up for discussion.
+Fast forward to present day, and the company was looking to cut expenses and the high price of inactive records storage came up for discussion.
 With cost-savings in mind, it was finally time for the company to deal with the thousands of boxes that had been sitting dormant for years.

 What Was In the Boxes?